abw/badger-database-js/manual/relations.md

 }
 ```

-You can also specify a `value` key.
+You can also specify a `value` property.
 Instead of mapping to the whole record,
 it will extract that value from the record.
 So if the relation is defined
 like this: